Liberty Realizes 4x Customer Growth and 274 Percent Policy Sales Increase

-Results - Liberty has been a pioneer of low-code development for over 14 years and now has 29 in-house developers.
+As a pioneer of low-code development for over 14 years, Liberty now has 29 in-house developers.
 The insurer has delivered and continuously updated 83 applications, many of which directly serve brokers, their clients, and third parties, like vehicle repair shops and healthcare specialists.

 “Our indirect business model places a huge responsibility on Liberty’s IT,” explains Romano.
 “We don’t have tied agents, which means we always have to be at the top of our game to remain the preferred insurance provider for our brokers.
 Our job is to ensure the systems and communications Liberty provides to brokers makes us the easiest insurance provider to work with.
 OutSystems is at the heart of all the digital experiences we develop and gives us the agility and consistency to deliver on that mission.”